 - A typical ISTJ dislikes change.
 They live by the principle: If it ain’t broke, don’t fix it.

-- ISTJs stick to whatever they planned to do and go all the way through completion.
+- ISTJs stick to whatever they plan to do and go through completion.

 - ISTJs are hypersensitive to signals of rejection from those they care for.